 ABOUT THE AUTHOR

 Kristín Ómarsdóttir (b.
-1962) has published over 17 books: six novels, seven books of poetry, three books of short stories, and half a dozen of her plays have been produced.
+1962) has published over 17 books: seven novels, seven books of poetry, five books of short stories, and half a dozen of her plays have been produced.
 Her novels have been translated into many languages including Swedish, French, and English.
 She has won numerous awards including the DV Cultural Award for Literature, the Icelandic Women's Literature Prize, and the Icelandic national prize for best playwright of the year.
 Kristín has also been nominated four times for the Icelandic Literary Award as well as once to The Nordic Council Literary Prize.